ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 So here is it: My Configs for Slic3er/PrusaSlicer with a Volcano hotend and a 0.4mm nozzle.

+I’ve worked with each of these profiles, but make no warranty as to their suitability for use on your printer.
+Be careful if you have not calibrated your current nozzle and Live-Z settings.
+I have done some basic prints using each of these settings, but they are all “experimental” and not guaranteed perfect.
+Most of them I calibrated with 50g filament samples.
+Use at your own risk!

 ### How much improvement are we talking?

 Here i made some statistics and some pics.
 This is a 100% benchy the 200% one is still printing....